AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 ## Quick Start

-To add error bars to a series, use the {api:anychart.core.cartesian.series.Base#error}error(){api} method.
+To add error bars to a series, use the {api:anychart.core.cartesian.series.Base#error}error(){api} method with a parameter specifying the length of bars (either in percent or in pixels).

-??? ЧТО ПИСАТЬ ПРО ПРОЦЕНТЫ/ЦИФРЫ

 Here is a basic sample showing how to create a Column chart with error bars: